carlos-pabon-code/todo-app-challenge/README.md

 ## Overview

 First I started with cleaning all the innecesary files that were created by default using create-react-app.
 Then, I downloaded and imported all the resources that were needed for the challenge (fonts, colors, icons).
 Then, having all the base for the initialization of the challenge I continued with the development of each component required to complete the challenge.
+I used the react router library for the navigation between all, active and complete tasks links.
+I developed each functionality (add task, complete task, state changes) and finally I used the localstorage to save and persist the data.

 I mainly used create-react-app, styled components and react router to accomplish the challenge.